 This program provides an attractive option for mathematics majors to enrich their course and research background.
 Students are advised to begin research by their junior year if they intend to pursue the BA/MA.
 Admission is competitive and based on GPA, faculty recommendations, and research experience.
 For more information, visit wesleyan.edu/grad/degree-programs/bama.html.
 Advanced undergraduates may enroll in graduate (500-level) courses.

 Lectures.
 The departmental colloquium series presents lectures on recent research by invited speakers from other institutions.
 Advanced undergraduates are welcome and encouraged to attend these colloquia and to participate in graduate seminars.
 All students interested in mathematics are invited to attend the annual Coven-Wood Lecture Series in Mathematics.
 The first talk in the series is accessible to students at all levels.
 The undergraduate Math Club hosts informal talks in mathematics and other mathematical activities.

-An undergraduate may achieve the BA with honors in mathematics via one of several routes:
+An undergraduate may achieve the BA with honors in mathematics via one of two routes:

 - The honors thesis, written under the supervision of a faculty member under conditions monitored by the University Committee on Honors.